Skip to content

 LUMI uses a bring-your-own-license model except for a selection of tools that are useful to a larger community.

 The LUMI User Support Team tries to help with installations of recent software but porting or bug correction in software is not their task.
 In Flanders some help is possible by the VSC Tier-0 support team but do not expect that they will port your whole application.
+For very complicated installations the EPICURE project may sometimes be able to help.
 As a user, you have to realise that not all Linux or even supercomputer software will work on LUMI.
 This holds even more for software that comes only as a binary.
 The biggest problems are the GPU and anything that uses distributed memory and requires high performance from the interconnect.
 For example,

 Also, the LUMI user support team is too small to do all software installations which is why LUMI currently states in its policy that a LUMI user should be capable of installing their software themselves or have another support channel.
 The LUST cannot install every single piece of often badly documented research-quality code that was never meant to be used by people who don't understand the code.
 Again some help is possible at the Belgian level but our resources are also limited.